jcs/halfmoon/README.md

 3. Create views in the `views/` directory.
 By default, controller actions will try to render `views/*controller*/*action*.phtml`.
 	For example, these URLs:

 		/posts
 		/posts/index

-	will both call the index action in the posts controller, which will render `views/posts/index.phtml`.
+	will both call the `index` action in `PostsController`, which will render `views/posts/index.phtml`.

 	A URL of:

-		/posts/view/1
+		/posts/show/1

-	would map (using the default catch-all route) to the posts controller, calling the `view` action with `$id` set to 1, and then render `views/posts/view.phtml`.
+	would map (using the default catch-all route) to the posts controller, calling the `show` action with `$id` set to 1, and then render `views/posts/show.phtml`.

 	Partial views are snippets of HTML that are shared among views and can be included in a view template with render function.
 Their